-Reykjavik School of Visual Arts offers full-time art programmes at two competence levels—foundation programmes in visual arts and diploma programmes in four specific fields.
+Reykjavik School of Visual Arts offers full-time art programmes at two levels: foundation (third level) and diploma (fourth level), both according to the Icelandic Qualifications Framework for Education.

-3) One-year Study Programme for Students with Disabilities
+3) One-year Study Programme for Students with Special Needs

 Launched in 2015, the one-year study programme aims to give students the opportunity to develop their talents in a professional learning environment.
 The programme complies with the UN Convention on the Rights of Persons with Disabilities, which specifies the importance of people having the opportunity to grow, use and enjoy their talents and the right to study at all school levels.
 The programme's structure is based on the school's one-year foundation course and is adapted to the needs and abilities of students with disabilities.